rNLKJA/UoM-DS-2019-2024/Database-Management-System/README.md

 | 83         | Computer  |

 #### DBMS 3NF
-- A relation will be in 3NF if it is in 2NF and not contain any transitive partial dependency.
+- A relation will be in 3NF if it is in 2NF and does not contain any transitive partial dependency.
-- 3NF is used to reduce the data duplication.
-It is also used to achieve the data integrity.
+- 3NF is used to reduce data duplication.
+It is also used to achieve data integrity.
-- If there is no transitive dependency for non-prime attributes, then the relation must be in third normal form.
+- If there is no transitive dependency for non-prime attributes, then the relationship must be in the third normal form.

-A relation is in third normal form if it holds atleast one of the following conditions for every non-trivial function dependency X → Y.
+A relation is in third normal form if it holds at least one of the following conditions for every non-trivial function dependency X → Y.
 1. X is a super key.
 2. Y is a prime attribute, i.e., each element of Y is part of some candidate key.